Fremantle Harbour: Defences and wartime role

-Following the losses of battleships HMS Prince of Wales and HMS Repulse on 10 December 1941 and the fall of Singapore in March 1942, many ships sought refuge at Fremantle; at times 30 were at anchor in Gage Roads."In the inner harbour, it was ... a common sight to see up to as many as four vessels of substantial size lying in tier, and it was due solely to the circumstances forced upon the port and the prevailing weather conditions that such a state of affairs could be permitted.
-Altogether, some 75 vessels were using the inner and outer harbours at one and the same time, and in the fortnight ending 20 March, a total of 103 vessels, Naval and merchant, and mainly seeking refuge, arrived at the port.
-Until these vessels could be ordered to some other destination, acute conditions persisted at the port for some weeks."
+Following the losses of battleships HMS Prince of Wales and HMS Repulse on 10 December 1941 and the fall of Singapore in March 1942, many ships sought refuge at Fremantle; at times 30 were at anchor in Gage Roads.

 Fremantle Submarine Base was the largest submarine base in the southern hemisphere during World War II.
-The first United States submarines arrived at Fremantle in 1942, the US Navy built a submarine repair facility on North Quay the next year, and until 1945 the port accommodated more than 170 submarines from the U.S., British and Dutch navies.
+The first United States submarines arrived at Fremantle in 1942, the US Navy built a submarine repair facility on North Quay the next year, and until 1945 the port accommodated more than 170 submarines from the US, British and Dutch navies.
 The slipway on the south side of the entrance to the harbour where the Western Australian Maritime Museum is now located was also an important part of the wartime role of the harbour.

 Container Terminal

 On 28 March 1969, the first container ship to arrive in Australia, Encounter Bay from the United Kingdom docked at Fremantle's new container terminal.
-The terminal itself was officially opened the following day by WA Premier Sir David Brand.
+The terminal itself was officially opened the following day by Premier David Brand.
 The expansion scheme began in 1965 as the Up-River Extensions Scheme, and included new berths at the container terminal.
 The ship would then proceed to Sydney to unload and uplift more containers before proceeding to Melbourne.
 By 1970, Fremantle Port had moved 50,000 containers.